Talc and Asbestos Contamination

 It is challenging to hold a company accountable for asbestos exposure when that company did not officially make or use asbestos products.
-A person’s best hope of receiving compensation to cover cancer-treatment costs is to work with an experienced mesothelioma attorney.
+A person’s best hope of receiving compensation for their injuries is to work with an experienced mesothelioma attorney.

 Mesothelioma is a rare form of cancer that is almost exclusively caused by asbestos exposure.
 Historically, the people most at risk were men who spent their careers working with asbestos products such as insulation or cement.

 But in recent years, the incidence of mesothelioma began to rise among people with no apparent connection to the asbestos industry.
 In many cases, these people had one thing in common: They used talcum powder on a daily basis.

-Since making that connection, law firms specializing in asbestos cases have found success getting mesothelioma patients and their families the legal compensation they need.
+Since making that connection, law firms specializing in asbestos cases have found success getting mesothelioma patients and their families the legal compensation they deserve.

 Mesothelioma Lawsuits over Industrial Talc

 Industrial talc lawsuits brought by mesothelioma patients have gone to trial in the U.S. for nearly two decades.
 They’ve primarily involved talc suppliers R.T.
 Vanderbilt Company Inc. (also known as Vanderbilt Minerals) and Imerys Talc America.